iterative/dvc.org/content/docs/contributing/blog.md

 ### Adding images

-> 🙏 Make sure to be reasonable about the size of the image files you are about to
+> 🙏 Be careful about the size of the image files you are about to
 > commit — run an online image optimizer.
 Huge images pollute the Git index,
 > slow down `git clone`, deployment, and other operations in the repository.